Industry Insights

 How Lumethic Uses Provenance to Build Foundational Trust

-The C2PA standard is the core of Lumethic's photo verification platform.
-Lumethic provides practical tools for photographers and organizations to create and interpret C2PA-compliant provenance data.
-When a photographer verifies an image with Lumethic, they generate a secure C2PA manifest that serves as undeniable proof of authenticity.
-This report moves beyond the simple "real or fake" guess of an AI detector to provide genuine, verifiable trust.
+The C2PA standard is part of Lumethic's photo verification platform.
+Lumethic provides practical tools for photographers and organizations to create and interpret C2PA compliant provenance data.
+When a photographer verifies an image with Lumethic, they generate a secure C2PA manifest that serves as proof of authenticity.
+The report moves past the "real or fake" guess of an AI detector and gives downstream viewers something they can actually check.

 The Future is Verifiable, Not Just Detectable

-Chasing AI fakes with detectors is a short-term tactic in a battle of diminishing returns.
-The future of digital trust lies in building a verifiable ecosystem where authenticity is the default.
-Image provenance, powered by the C2PA standard, provides the foundation for this future.
-It empowers creators to protect their work and gives consumers the tools to make informed decisions, ensuring we can all believe what we see.
+Chasing AI fakes with detectors is a short-term tactic in a contest of diminishing returns.
+The more durable path builds an ecosystem where authenticity can be checked by default rather than assumed.
+Image provenance, built on the C2PA standard, provides the foundation for that.
+It gives creators a way to protect their work and gives viewers something concrete to base a judgment on instead of guesswork.

 Frequently Asked Questions (FAQ)